ananthu-aniraj/masking_strategies_bias_removal/feature_masking/README.md

 # Training

-Here is an example command to train the late masked models (frozen backbone), where the "vit_large" model is trained with early masking:
+Here is an example command to train the late masked models (frozen backbone), where the "vit_base" model is trained with late masking:

 ```
 torchrun \